rthallisey/maxim/doc/tripleo-upgrade.rst

 Pacemaker managed services
 --------------------------

-Pacemaker will be managing services like cinder-volumes, rabbitmq, maridb, ect...
+Pacemaker will be managing services like cinder-volume, rabbitmq, maridb, ect...
 In ``upgrade-vars.yml``, there will be a minimal set of Pacemaker managed services set as defaults.
 The operator has a choice as to which services will be upgraded with Pacemaker.
 For example, Cinder Volumes by default is